LV Criminal Defense: Our Experience

 Bank and Wire Fraud

-Client was involved in a contested sentencing hearing related to the amount of loss in bank and wire fraud cases.
+The client was involved in a contested sentencing hearing related to the amount of loss in bank and wire fraud cases.
 The hearing occurred in the United States District Court for the Southern District of New York (1:11-cr-00068-RJS).
 We served as lead counsel for the client during a full Fatico Hearing.
 Expert witnesses were presented to testify on the value of the restitution and how losses should be calculated.
-We performed both direct exams of experts and cross examinations.
+We performed both direct exams of experts and cross-examinations.
 A satisfying resolution was reached on the issue of restitution.

-Client was accused of wire fraud and mail fraud.
+The client was accused of wire fraud and mail fraud.
 The charges arose from the alleged theft of credit card numbers and the use of an unauthorized access device.
 There were large amounts of loss.
-The client received a short jails sentence lasting around three months.
+The client received a short jail sentence lasting around three months.
 (1:08-cr-00105-CBA)

-Client was accused of involvement with fraud schemes with an estimated $50,000,000 in losses.
-Client was charged with mail fraud and wire fraud.
+The client was accused of involvement with fraud schemes with an estimated $50,000,000 in losses.
+The client was charged with mail fraud and wire fraud.
 While his co-defendant received a sentence of more than 20 years in prison, our client received a relatively brief sentence of imprisonment.
 (08-cr-00160-SJF-AKT-2)

 Computer Crimes